joerter/spdx-dashboard/documentation/analysis-and-design.md

 ## Analysis and Design

 ### System Charter and Description
-The SPDX standard helps organizations track compliance with open source software licenses through the standardization of the way license information is shared.
+The SPDX standard assists organizations track compliance with open source software licenses through the standardization of the method in which license information is shared.
 An SPDX document communicates the components, licenses, and copyrights associated with a particular software package.
-Although this standard creates a much easier avenue for organizations to comply with software licenses, it is still difficult to sift through a large amount of SPDX documents.
-The SPDX Dashboard addresses this issue by creating a common interface for the upload, retrieval, modification, and sharing of SPDX documents.
+Although this standard produces a streamlined avenue for organizations to comply with software licenses, it is still challenging to derive a plethora of SPDX documents.
+The SPDX Dashboard addresses this issue by creating a common interface for the: upload, retrieval, modification, and sharing of SPDX documents.

 The following list describes the main functionality of the completed SPDX Dashboard:
-* Listing of SPDX documents currently held in the database
+* Listing of SPDX documents currently held in the database.
-* Detailed view of an SPDX document for a single file
+* Detailed view of an SPDX document corresponding to a single file.
-* Detailed view of an SPDX document for a package
+* In-depth view of an SPDX document corresponding to a package.
-* Edit an SPDX document
+* Ability to edit an SPDX document.
+* Signoff functionality.

 The SPDX Dashboard will communicate with the database through a RESTful web service.